TorchLean

-Functional programming gives us that discipline.
+Functional programming gives us a clean way to answer.
 A layer is a function from inputs and parameters to outputs.
-A training step is a function from old parameters, data, gradients, optimizer state, and a random generator state to new values.
+A training step is a function from old parameters, data, gradients, optimizer state, and random generator state to new values.
 Nothing essential is lost; the difference is that every value that matters to a theorem has a name.

-In many machine learning frameworks, a model is an object with mutable fields.
-A call that looks like an ordinary forward pass may update a batch-normalization buffer, consult a hidden random generator, write to gradient storage, or depend on whether some parameter tensor is shared with another module.
+The problem is that a theorem cannot reason about state that never appears in the object being checked.
+In many frameworks, a model is an object with mutable fields.
+A call that looks like an ordinary forward pass may update a buffer, consult a hidden random generator, write to gradient storage, or depend on whether some parameter tensor is shared with another module.
 That style is convenient for experimentation, but it makes the mathematical question less direct: which function did the network compute?

 A Python-style sketch makes the issue concrete: